The Reptilians as they have become known are a staple of both science fiction and conspiracy theories.

-The Zygons were prehistoric reptiles that managed to infiltrate our society through shapeshifting.
+The Zygons were alien reptiles that managed to infiltrate our society through shapeshifting.
 They were extremely hostile and sought to exterminate humanity.

 Though they only appeared in one story they nevertheless became among the most iconic monsters in the shows history.
 They are even the favourite monsters of Tenth Doctor actor David Tennant.
 The Zygons mark possibly the first Reptilians who change shape and actually disguise themselves as humans and even politicians and figures of authority.
 This would obviously be reflected not only in later stories about the Reptilians but also in actual conspiracy theories about them too.

 The Zygons would return in the revival a few times, including in the 50th anniversary story.

 Their latest appearance in the the two parter The Zygon Invasion/The Zygon Inversion established that there were several million Zygons living among us disguised as humans.
 However in quite a nice inversion (no pun intended) of this old trope these Zygons are peaceful creatures who genuinely wish to live in harmony with us, with one of their number Bonnie now working at UNIT to help protect mankind from other threats.

 Without doubt the most iconic Reptilians.
 Though many of the tropes and characteristics associated with the Visitors in this series had appeared in previous works, this really brought them to the fore like nothing before it.